What are Local Services Ads?

 The Difference Between Local Service Ads, Local Search Ads, and Google Ads

 As mentioned previously, Local Services Ads now appear first whenever someone searches for something on Google that will trigger them.
 This means they show up above all other result types including Google Ads, local map pack results, and the regular organic results.

 LSAs Use a Pay-Per-Lead Model

-Unlike Google Ads, Local Services Ads will only charge you for each lead they generate (either via calling you or sending your firm a message) instead of every time someone clicks on the ad.
+Unlike Google Ads, Local Services Ads are a Pay-Per-Lead service will only charge you for each lead they generate (either via calling you or sending your firm a message) instead of every time someone clicks on the ad.

 This enables you to conserve your ad budget for prospective clients who are further along in the customer’s journey and more qualified (i.e. more likely) to become a client.

 Firms with huge advertising budgets can dominate smaller firms with Google Ads.
 With a large enough budget, big firms can push the smaller firms out of the Google Ads that appear near the top of the search results to the ones that appear at the bottom of the page—or even to the second page!

 The same isn’t true for Local Services Ads.
 LSAs operate using a flat-fee pay-per-lead model, so there’s no way to improve your ranking by pouring more money into them.
 Placement is primarily based on the firm’s location and reputation.